 The two most important aspects are awareness and time management, the third, rest!

-It’s essential to be aware of your schedule but not let it run your life; instead, manage your schedule to look after your health and complete your work successfully.
+It’s essential to be aware of your schedule but not let it run your life; instead, manage your schedule to successfully look after your health and complete your work.
 It sounds simple and straight-forward, but unfortunately, most prioritize their work schedule as a “must-do” and neglect their health routine as “a has to wait.”
 This approach will inadvertently end up in declining health and eventual burnout.